Jenny Johnson Jordan: Professional career

 On June 5, 2023 Johnson Jordan was named head Women's Beach Volleyball coach at UCLA, after she spent seven years as an assistant.
 She is only the second beach volleyball coach in school history.
 Stein Metzger was the first.

 As both a player and a coach, she has achieved national titles.
 Notably, she played a crucial role in leading the Bruins to their inaugural NCAA Beach Volleyball Championship in 2018, where the team finished the season with an impressive 40-4 record.

 She has won ten professional beach volleyball titles on the Pro 4's Tours: Federation Internationale de Volleyball (FIVB), Women's Professional Volleyball Association (WPVA), BVA and Association of Volleyball Professionals (AVP).

+On May 3, 2026, Johnson Jordan led UCLA to its third NCAA Beach Volleyball National Championship, defeating Stanford 3-0.
+It was the first championship for Johnson Jordan in her third year as head coach, and the 127th overall by the UCLA Athletics program.